sellerstx1982/ai-case-study/README.md

 * Major Trends

-2014-2016: More investment and excitement had tech companies like Google and carmakers like Ford and General Motors begin researching autonomous vehicles.
+    2014-2016: More investment and excitement had tech companies like Google and carmakers like Ford and General Motors accelerate              researching autonomous driving.
+[3]

-2016-2020:

-All the major technologies discussed above have improved over the past 10 years, including Cybersecurity to defend against hacking capabilities.
+    2016-2020: Concern arose when deadlines for implementation were missed due to challenges of predictability in real-world situations.
+[3]

+    2020-2024: Challenges were faced with caution and companies focused how to apply their products by partnering with automakers.
+[3]

+* Other Trends

+    Advanced Driver-Assistance Systems (ADAS) that automatically brake and warn drivers of cars nearby have become more common.
+[3]

+    Government regulations are continuing to be discussed in more detail to focus on issues like liability, safety and cybersecurity.
+[3]

+    Ethical concerns such as whether to swerver or stay the course when danger arises begin to emerge.
+Other concerns are privacy, job          loss, biases are also being considered and addressed.
+[3]

+* Major Competitors

 * What are the other major companies in this field?